RobotekPRIME2024/WRO-FE24/README.md

 ## Sensor management

-We use a color sensor to detect and determine the color of lines, a gyroscope to determine the angle of the robot, one ultrasonic sensor in the “obstacle” (clockwise or counterclockwise) or two in the “open” to determine the distance between the robot and the wall.
-We also use the Pixy2 Camera to detect and determine the color of road signs.
+We use a color sensor to detect and determine the color of lines, a gyroscope to determine the angle of the robot, ultrasonic sensor to determine the distance between from the robot to the wall, thereby updating the odometry on turns - when seeing a line.
+We also use the Pixy2 Camera to detect and determine the color of road signs on the first 'obstacle' lap.
 To determine the most accurate distance of the robot from the border, we conducted a research, which you can find in the [Researches](https://github.com/RobotekPRIME2024/WRO-FE24/tree/main/Researches/5-8.5(angle-error%20of%20ultrasonic)).
 The ultrasonic sensor shows incorrect data if it is located at an angle.
 On April 8, we made a graph of error versus angle.

 ***